Zhang-Henry/AIOS_agent/README.md

   - naive

 defense_type: (comment this argument for agent attack)
-  - delimiters_defense
+  - delimiters_defense: Delimiters
-  - direct_paraphrase_defense
+  - direct_paraphrase_defense: Paraphrasing (different from PoT backdoor attack)
-  - instructional_prevention
+  - instructional_prevention: Instructional Prevention

 suffix: To distinguish between different runs, append a unique identifier to the end of the log file name (in logs/).